royerlab/aydin/docs/source/tutorials/gui_tutorials.rst

 .. image:: ../resources/aydin_images_tab_choose_to_denoise.png

 We provide details on how we interpret each image loaded to ``Aydin Studio`` on the ``Image(s)`` tab.
 Also this is the last place to decide, which of the loaded images you want to denoise.
+For each loaded image, you can decide to denoise or not with the help of checkbox provided on the denoise column.

 Setting output folder to a specific image